ERDALECE/ZeyBack/README.md

 High-performance DIY USB Audio / FPGA based R-2R DAC platform.

+The STM32H750 MCU plays audio in 44.1 kHz - 768 kHz PCM and DSD64 - DSD512 DSD (DoP) formats.

+Optionally, a second USB audio input can be added by connecting an XMOS or AMANERO.

+SPDIF audio input up to 192 kHz is possible via the CS8416 or directly through the FPGA input.

+It has one coaxial and two optical inputs.

+HDMI audio input is possible with the ADV7611.

+Direct I2S signal pins are also provided.
+An external I2S signal can also be supplied as an input through these pins.

+With the SI5340, the reclocking operation is performed within the FPGA.

+Input selection via infrared remote control is possible using the RC5 code.
+Debugging can be done via a separate USB COM port.
+Status information (sample rate, bitrate, selected input, etc.) is output as SPI from the FPGA.
+MCUs, displays, etc., can be connected to SPI pins to display information via a GUI.

+All tests have been completed and no serious bugs have been found.
+However, it is open to improvement.

 This repository contains:
 - STM32H743 USB Audio Class 2.0 (UAC2) firmware (PCM + DSD related work)
 - FPGA logic used for audio data path / clocking / I2S/DSD processing